 WHAT WE HAVE PUT IN PLACE

-FGS has implemented a number of COVIDSafe practices to ensure the health and safety of all on site are ensured, as guided by the AHPPC Guidelines including:
+FGS has implemented a number of COVIDSafe practices to ensure the health and safety of all on site are ensured, including:

-- Staff, contractors and students who are unwell are instructed to stay home and seek medical advice.
+- Staff, contractors and students who have symptoms of COVID19 are instructed to stay home and seek medical advice.

-- From Thursday 18 February, school staff when not teaching and secondary school students aged 12 or older, must wear a face mask at school, unless an exception applies:
+- School staff and secondary school students aged 12 or older must carry a face mask at all times and wear a face mask indoors when at school, including when attending an Outside School Hours Care (OSHC) program, unless a lawful exception applies.

-- Visitors and parents must also observe this guidance.
+- Visitors and parents must also observe face mask requirements.

 - Promotion of good hygiene practices through training, signage, and provision of soap and sanitizer.